Advice to applicants

 Thank you for the interest you have shown in a vacancy at the Australian War Memorial.
 We have compiled the following information to assist you with your application.
 Please read it carefully.

 Employment conditions are in accordance with the Memorial’s Teamwork Agreement.
-To be eligible for non-ongoing or ongoing employment, applicants should be an Australian citizen or have Australian citizenship.
-However, in exceptional circumstances, applicants who have permanent residence status may be offered probationary employment pending the granting of citizenship.
-If you require further details regarding your eligibility to apply, please contact our Recruitment Officer on +61 (02) 6263 6669.
+To be eligible for non-ongoing or ongoing employment, applicants need to be an Australian citizen or have Australian citizenship.

 The Memorial is committed to employment equity.
 Our selection process aims to ensure that selections for engagement, promotion or movement are fair and equitable and that they are made without discrimination on the grounds of gender, race, ethnicity, or disability.
 For more information, refer to the Workplace Diversity Program.

 Questions about the job

 Should you have any questions about the job or the functional area in which it is located, please ask the Contact Officer nominated in the advertisement.